-Our members also support the Olympic Club Foundation that grants funds and supports programs that share the belief that participation in organized athletics enriches young lives and develops future community leaders.
+Our members also support The Olympic Club Foundation which grants funds and supports programs that share the belief that participation in organized athletics enriches young lives and develops future community leaders.
 For more information, please visit the Foundation website, http://www.olympicclubfoundation.org.

 The Club built the City Clubhouse in 1912, after the 1906 earthquake and fire destroyed the original building, and it was restored in 2006 to its original glory.
 The clubhouse features a fitness center, cardio solarium, hotel facilities, handball and squash courts, circuit training facilities, two basketball courts and two swimming pools.

 In 1918, the Club assumed operations of the Lakeside Golf Club, including an 18-hole golf course.
 Famed architect Arthur Brown, Jr., designer of the San Francisco City Hall, designed the Lakeside clubhouse, which officially opened in 1925.
 The clubhouse features spectacular dining and banquet facilities, meeting rooms, locker rooms, an exercise center, massage services and a swimming pool.
 The Golf Shop was completely renovated in the spring of 2011.

 By 1922, the Club had acquired enough acreage to replace the original golf course with two 18-hole golf courses.
 Willie Watson and course superintendent Sam Whiting designed the first Lake and Ocean courses in 1924.
 Unfortunately, storm damage led Sam Whiting to redesign both courses again in 1927.